mjmiranda14/L1JetTag/README.md

-# L1BTag
+# L1LLPTag
-Scripts and code used for the ongoing Level 1 b quark tagging project for CMS
+Scripts and code used for the ongoing Level 1 LLP tagging project for CMS